AJGreaves/familyhub/README.md

 <img src="https://i.ibb.co/t2S8cyr/addnew.jpg" alt="Family Hub add new listing page on all major screen sizes" >
 </div>

-- The **Add New Listing Page** is where the business owner users provides the data for the Family Hub activities database.
+- The **Add New Listing Page** is where the business user provides the data for the Family Hub activities database.

 - The form is broken into sections, and laid out on a clean white background